30 days daily meditation challenge

 ▲ I wanted an app that only focuses on short daily meditation and nothing else, my turbulent unfocused mind doesn’t need more distractions.

 Pause is available in both English and French.
 As I told my Instagram friends, I reached out to them to offer your the chance to try this experience.
 So there is a giveaway with this article, and 5 of you can win a 1 year subscription to Pause app.
 This is not sponsored, Pause are just generously letting me share the experience with you.
 This is an opportunity for us to motivate each and hold ourselves accountable, I encourage you to DM me on Instagram to tell me how you are doing with your practice.
-I am sure that you can have a very different experience and perspective that I would love to hear about.
+I am sure that you may have a very different experience and perspective that I would love to hear about.
 We can help each other, I am clearly no expert either and sharing with my community helped me so many times.

 I believe that this is part of my job as a blogger, trying new things that you would hesitate to do and report back.
 If I can use the platform to offer the products to you, it’s even better.
 This is where my work makes the most sense.